modlee-ai/modlee/README.md

 ## Implementation notes
 modlee saves a snapshot of the model source.
-To ensure that this snapshot is valid, any necessary functions or variables should be defined as attributes of your model or subclasses of `torch.nn.Module`.
+To ensure that this snapshot is valid, any necessary functions or variables should be defined as either 1) internal attributes of your model or 2) subclasses of `torch.nn.Module`.

 For example, instead of defining `batch_size` and `build_model` outside of `ExampleModel`:
 ```